PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 Please note, that the representation of _Q_ and _R_ is slightly different that the one from original paper<sup>[2]</sup>.
 It's due to implementation convenience of the Python package `mtd-learn`.

-The umber of independent parameters of high-order Markov Chain is equal to _m<sup>l</sup>(m-1)_, where _m_ represents number of states and _l_ is the order of the model.
+The number of independent parameters of high-order Markov Chain is equal to _m<sup>l</sup>(m-1)_, where _m_ represents number of states and _l_ is the order of the model.

-Rw log likelihood of the Markov Chain model is given by formula:
+The log likelihood of the Markov Chain model is given by formula:

 <p align="center">
   <img src="https://github.com/PiotrekGa/PiotrekGa.github.io/blob/master/images/CodeCogsEqn19.png">